Phenomenology of

 particular, Y=omega/T is the dimensionless frequency.

-There is a certain amount of astrophysical evidence that it is an SU(2) gauge theory
+There is a certain amount of astrophysical evidence that an SU(2) gauge theory

 of large, cold, and dilute clouds of atomic hydrogen inbetween spiral